Kilbourne Hole maar

 View is from the easterly bottom of the maar

-The LZ is a 1/4 mile in diameter, flat, and without significant obstacles.
+The "LZ" (note that most pilots top land) is a 1/4 mile in diameter, flat, and without significant obstacles.
 The road to the bottom is now impassible to any conventional 4x4.
 Pilots can always hike back to launch with their gear which takes about 45 minutes.
 Note there is one spot when climbing up the only easily available crack in the basalt cliff where one could slip and fall about 10' and experience serious injury.
 It is advisable to wear your helmet when moving through this area and proceed with extreme caution.
 ALWAYS FLY WITH A PACK BAG IN CASE YOU ARE FORCED TO LAND AT THE BOTTOM AND HAVE TO HIKE OUT

 View of the LZ (light area) from East Launch.
 It is a 1/4 mile in diameter, flat, and easy to land it.